This roasted pepper and cherry tomato sauce is a great way to use summer’s bounty to dress up your favorite pasta! It’s bursting with amazing flavor!

 It was such a fun process to tend to the garden and watch everything grow, and my kids really enjoyed being involved in the process as well.

 As the summer wore on, I found myself with more cherry tomatoes than I could eat.
-I gave many away, but still had a lot leftover.
+I gave many away, and used some in this Instant Pot sweet corn and tomato salad, but still had a lot leftover.

 That is how this roasted pepper and cherry tomato sauce was born!